NYUAppSec/appsec_hw3/README.md

 ```

 This should open your browser to the deployed site.
 You should be able to view
-the first page of the site, and navigate around.
+the first page of the site and navigate around.
 If this worked, you are ready
 to move on to the next part.

 ## Part 1: Securing Secrets.

-Unfortunately there are many values that are supposed to be secret floating
+Unfortunately, there are many values that are supposed to be secret floating
 around in the source code and in the yaml files.
-Typically we do not want this.
+Typically, we do not want this.
 Secret values should be protected so that we can move the source code to GitHub
 and put the docker images on Dockerhub and not compromise any secrets.
-In
-addition to keeping secrets secret, this method also allows for changing secrets
+In addition to keeping secrets secret, this method also allows for changing secrets
 more easily.

-For this part, your job will be to find some the places in which secrets are
+For this part, your job will be to find some of the places in which secrets are
 used and replace them with a more secure way of doing secrets.
 Specifically,
 you should look into Kubernetes secrets, how they work, and how they can be
 used with both kubernetes yaml files and how they may be accessed via Python